millejoh/emacs-ipython-notebook/doc/source/index.rst

 running an ipython kernel.
 Before trying this feature you will need to install hy per the quickstart_ instructions.

-Once you have set up hy_ in your ipython kernel, open a notebook running this kernel and create or go to an empty cell.
+Once you have set up hy_ in your ipython kernel, open or create a notebook running this kernel and create or go to an empty cell.
 You will need to change the cell type to hy using :el:symbol:`ein:worksheet-change-cell-type`.
 Once that is done you can enter hy expressions and they will be correctly evaluated by the kernel!

 If you are running a `hy kernel`_ you can, of course, write hy expressions in code cells and have the expected results.